top of page

 UPDATE (2020/10/22):

 I rode my bike with a folding Panaracer Race L Evo 3 at around 40km/hours when this front tire busted with a loud sound!
-Fortunately, my alloy rims were protected by the flat tire and I could bring my racing bike to a safe halt.
+Fortunately, my alloy rims have been protected by the flat tire and I could bring my racing bike to a safe stillstand.

 Once I've had a rear tube exploding, but for me, it was obvious to check the outer tire first.
 To my surprise, I noticed that the tire was busted right in the middle!
 I always carry 3 spare tubes but due to the lack of a new (outer) tire, there was no way to continue the ride.